Start again with your Apple Watch with these simple steps.

 To reset the Apple Watch without an iPhone, go from Settings > General > Reset > Erase All Content and Settings.

-If you have a passcode set up, you’ll be prompted to enter this before going any further.
+If you have a passcode set up, you’ll need to enter it before proceeding further.

-Like in the instructions above, those with a GPS + Cellular model will next have to choose what to do with their plan.
+As mentioned in the instructions above, those with a GPS + Cellular model will next need to choose how to manage their plan.

-Again, if you want to pair the Apple Watch and iPhone again, make sure to keep it.
-If not, remove it.
-You’ll then simply have to confirm your choice by tapping ‘Erase All’.
+Again, if you want to pair the Apple Watch and iPhone, make sure to keep it.
+If you don’t, remove it.
+Then, you’ll simply have to confirm your choice by tapping ‘Erase All’.